 -Ballpark Digest, November 18, 2016

-Under Heller’s leadership, the River Bandits have added many fun features to the ballpark, including a new outfield bar, picnic area, five concourse-level “loge boxes,” an 80-foot high-definition ribbon-board, a 20’ x 36’ HD video-board, a playground, birthday room, concessions stand, triple suite, new sound system, and a corn field from where the players are introduced at the game’s outset (after all, it is Iowa)!
-The Bandits also built the Budweiser Champions Club, a multi-purpose great room with glass garage doors that open/close based on the weather.
-Today, the team hosts nearly 200 non-baseball events each year.
+Under Heller’s leadership, the River Bandits have added many fun features to the ballpark, including a new outfield bar, picnic area, five concourse-level “loge boxes,” a 7’ x 80’ HD ribbon-board, a 30’ x 42’ HD video-board, a playground, birthday room, concessions stand, triple suite, new sound system, and a corn field from wheret he players are introduced at the game’s outset (after all, it is Iowa)!
+The Bandits also built the Budweiser Champions Club, a 2400 square-foot multi-purpose great room with glass garage doors that open/close based on the weather.
+The team hosts nearly 200 non-baseball events each year.

 "All four Main Street Baseball teams are leaders in their leagues, and all four are distinguished by a commitment to providing the best fan experience possible.”